The best hotels in Winelands

 Accommodation: staying on a wine estate rather than in town eliminates the transport problem for the evenings. you walk to the restaurant, taste as much as you want, walk back.
 Babylonstoren, La Residence, and Delaire Graff all have on-site restaurants of excellent quality.
 Book dinner when you book the room.

-Winelands's best neighborhoods
+Winelands's best hotel regions

 The Winelands centres on three main towns: Stellenbosch (largest, most wine estates, Cape Dutch architecture), Franschhoek (French Huguenot heritage, best restaurants), and Paarl (larger, more commercial, Afrikaans Language Monument).
 Tulbagh is 45km north and far less visited.